ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 ## Sending push notifications on mobile device events
 {: #pkg_push_mobile}

+Learn how to configure the Push Notification service to fire a trigger when there is device activity such as device (registration/unregistration) or (subscription/unsubscription) in a specified application.
+{: shortdesc}

 This pre-installed package is not available in the Tokyo region.
 {: tip}

-Learn how to configure the Push Notification service to fire a trigger when there is device activity such as device (registration/unregistration) or (subscription/unsubscription) in a specified application.
-{: shortdesc}

 ### Parameters
 {: #pkg_push_mobile_params}

 The `/whisk.system/pushnotifications/webhook` parameters are as follows:
+{: shortdesc}

 | Parameter | Description |
 |--- | --- |